voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Behavior notes:

 - The rule only inspects comments that contain recognized traceability annotations (`@story`, `@req`, `@supports`) and are attached to simple statements (returns, expression statements, variable declarations, and similar leaf nodes).
 It intentionally does **not** attempt to de-duplicate annotations on functions, classes, or major branches, which remain the responsibility of the core rules.
 When a statement has multiple redundant traceability comments (for example, a small comment block that repeats both @story and @req lines), the rule reports a **single** diagnostic for that statement and, in fix mode, removes all of the redundant annotation comments associated with it in a single grouped fix.
+- **Catch blocks and error-handling paths**
+  - The rule never treats annotations inside a `catch` block as redundant, even when they repeat exactly the same `(story, requirement)` pairs that already cover the surrounding `try` statement or other enclosing branches.
+  - This preserves explicit traceability for error-handling logic, in line with the requirements captured in story `027.0-DEV-REDUNDANT-ANNOTATION-DETECTION`, and avoids collapsing success-path and failure-path coverage into a single, less precise annotation.
 - Auto-fix removes only the redundant traceability lines (and any now-empty comment delimiters when safe) while preserving surrounding non-traceability text in the same comment where possible.
 - When no enclosing scope with compatible coverage is found within `maxScopeDepth`, the annotation is not considered redundant and is left unchanged.